zenorocha/liferay-learn/docs/commerce/2.x/en/creating-store-content/creating-a-catalog-page.md

 This article documents an example of how to build a Catalog page without the use of an [accelerator](../starting-a-store/accelerators.md).

-## Overview

-1. Review the Prerequisites.
-1. Add and Configure the Page.
-1. Add the Widgets to the Page.
-1. Configure the _Search Bar_ Widget.
-1. Displaying the Full Catalog Without a Search (Optional).
-1. Configure Product Channel Filters (Optional).

 ## Prerequisites

 See the following links to learn more about Site and Page Creation: